AMASP-workbanch/newsreader/README.md

 #### Installation
 ##### WB (2.12.0 - 2.12.2)
 Download the zip-archiv - extract the files and place them into the "modules" folder and use "namual install in the BE.
-_At this time there is no other way, as during the installation via zip the "info.php" is parsed by WB, not "executed|loaded"._
+_At this time you cannot install a zip from GitHub/GitLab directy._

 #### WBCE (1.3.3 - 1.4.0)
 Download the zip and install via backend, or download the zip, extract it and use "manual install" in the BE.